E-bike Incentives

 Local Government Networks

 The pilot benefitted from work completed by the City of Victoria with UBC REACT Lab on the potential design of a municipal e-bike incentive program, and the work completed by the Capital Regional District to collect essential data and analysis to support the feasibility study for the pilot, including the Origin-Destination Travel Survey, conducted every 5 years, and a region-wide survey on barriers to e-bike adoption conducted as part of the Electric Vehicle and Electric Bike Infrastructure Planning Guide.
-The pilot was also informed by the work completed by the City of Nelson in their e-bike loan program.
+The pilot was also informed by the work completed by the City of Nelson in their e-bike loan program and the Yukon Government and their e-bike incentive program.
+It was also supported by the Community Energy Association and the Climate Caucus who hosted webinars about the program.

 Provincial support and SCRAP-IT Program